PriyankaTds/MyProjects/README.md

 Using Pokemon Dataset , regression for predicting speed of Pokemons has been performed.
-Based on features.
-Pokemons have been classified as 'Legendary' or 'Not Legendary' using classifiers and using Clustering models, pokemons have been clustered based on which stadium type they can compete in.
+Pokemons have been classified as 'Legendary' or 'Not Legendary' using classifiers Using Clustering models, pokemons have been clustered based on the stadium type they can compete in.